 The company has evolved and many family members have joined.
 Gom Food Industries now produces eight different Sishado sauces.

 After three years of having provided the Surinamese market with Sishado sauces, a new great era began for the family-owned business.
 In that year the first exports to The Netherlands (Europe) became official.
 Because of the historical ties with the former motherland of Suriname, it was an obvious move to export this product to the Netherlands.
 Following the Netherlands, the Sishado products were introduced in the dutch colonies, Aruba and Curacao, in 2004.
 Sishado also started exporting to Guyana in 2011, Antiqua in 2014 and French-Guyana in 2016.
 The current upcoming markets to be explored are Trindidad, Barbados, St. Maarten, the United States of America, Belgium, Germany and England.

 Since its startup Gom Food Industries has undergone several quality control tests by certified and renowned national and international institutes.
 The staff is submitted to an annual food handlers test and a medical inspection, which are strictly required in order to work in a food production facility.

-At the moment contracts are being signed to built a new and bigger factory.
+At the moment the builing of a new and bigger factory, is in process.
 Also measures are being taken to qualify for ISO22000 certification.